 - Preheat oven to 350 degrees F (175 degrees C).
 Liberally spray a 9” or 10” tall springform pan with nonstick baking spray making sure to really get the sides well.
 Next, line the bottom of the springform pan with parchment paper.
 Make sure it is completely secure as well.

-- Whisk together shortbread crumbs, sugar and melted Land O Lakes® Butter with Canola Oil.
+- Whisk together shortbread crumbs, sugar and melted butter.
 Press mixture into the bottom of the springform pan and bake for 10 minutes, then let cool.

 For the Cheesecake